Chemistry

 (b) Molecular formula

 A hydrocarbon contains 4.8 g of carbon per gram of hydrogen.
-Calculate
+Calculate:

-(a) the g atom of each
+(a) the gram atom of each,

-(b) find the empirical formula
+(b) find the empirical formula,

-(c) find molecular formula, if it's vapour density is 29.
+(c) find molecular formula, if its vapour density is 29.